spectrocloud/librarium/packages/docs/content/06-integrations/00-citrix-ipam.md

 # Citrix IPAM and Ingress controller

-The integration helps with IP address management and provides load balancing capabilities for external services deployed on Kubernetes, especially on on-premise deployments.
+The integration helps with IP address management and provides load balancing capabilities for external services deployed on Kubernetes, especially for on-premise deployments.

 ## Components